cis-ds/course-site/content/faq/_index.md

 {{< figure src="fernando.jpg" >}}

 * General background
-    * Third-year student in the College
+    * Third-year undergraduate student
     * Majoring in political science
     * Makes an annual pilgrimage to Comic-Con where he traditionally cosplays as [Spock](https://memory-alpha.fandom.com/wiki/Spock)
 * Starting points
-    * Has taken MATH 15100 and 15200, plus the departmental methods course
+    * Has taken general education math courses, plus the departmental methods course
     * Isn't afraid to tackle a new challenge
     * Possesses some experience writing scripts in Stata to automate statistical analysis
 * Needs